MoritzNelle/Python_Toolbox/Overview_of_Python.md

 - **Object**: an instance of a class, which can contain variables, methods, and other data.
 - **Method**: a function that is associated with a particular class.
 It defines the behaviors that an instance of the class can perform
 - **__init__**: a special method in Python classes that is called when a new instance of the class is created.
 It is used to initialize the object's attributes.
+- **__str__**: a special method in Python classes that is called when the object is converted to a string.
+It is used to define the string representation of the object.
 - **self**: a reference to the current instance of the class.
 It is used to access variables and methods of the class within the class definition.
 - **dot-operator**: used to access attributes and methods of an object.
 E.g., `object.attribute` or `object.method()`.
 Analogy: Internet domain names are separated by dots, e.g., `www.google...` (i.e. search google in the World Wide Web).